EnDarke/code-test/README.md

 #### Changes Implemented:
 - Changed the Money Display ScreenGui.ResetOnSpawn from true to false.
 We don't want ScreenGui to get reset when dying and have to deal with object missing bugs!
 - Added Janitor objects for script connection cleanup.
+- Pads now get billboardgui that will function correctly based off attributes given!
+- Pads now get completely deleted so there isn't any left over objects in the workspace.

 ## Server